 Figure 3.
 Example of trapezoidal cell decomposition [14].

-Boustrophedon (greek: "ox turning") decomposition [15] extends rays from the entry and exit points of the obstacles, so fewer rays are extended than in trapezoidal cell decomposition.
-This draws the consequence, that the cells have larger area.
+Boustrophedon (Greek: ‘ox turning’) decomposition [15] extends rays from the entry and exit points of the obstacles, so fewer rays are extended than in trapezoidal cell decomposition.
+Consequently, the cells have a larger area.
 Figure 4 shows an example of this method.